 There are myriad hidden-object games developed for Android, but we've picked out five that we think are worth checking out.

 First up is Mystique, a hidden-object game that comes in three parts - only the first of which is free.
+It's a fairly standard experience for this genre, and places the player in a grotesque bathroom with blood, bandages, and an electric shaver.
 Read More